 - Where possible it is always best to re-use an existing building. - If an existing building is to be used, consider any consents which may be required e.g. Listed Building Consent?
 Do the design and materials of the extension fit in well with the existing building?
-Further information on listed buildings can be found on the Historic Environment Scotland website. - Any existing buildings proposed to be altered will need to be assessed for bat roosts and a License may be required.
-The SNH website provides further auidance.
+Further information on listed buildings can be found on the Historic Scotland website. - Any existing buildings proposed to be altered will need to be assessed for bat roosts and a License may be required.
+The SNH website provides further guidance. - Consider the existing pattern of settlement and local vernacular design, what is the standard height, roof pitch, materials etc of surrounding buildings?
+Design new buildings such that they fit in with appropriate vernacular design and set